oblinger/dvc-dat/README.md

 ## Todo
+- [ ] Split ml-cube into a separate package
 - [ ] Add a `requirements.txt` file
 - [ ] Add a `setup.py` file
 - [ ] make inst use the datconfig defined folder